cropsinsilico/yggdrasil/docs/source/hackathon2018/transformation.rst

 ####################

 For the first part of this example we will be transforming a toy growth model written in Python.
-Withing the hackathon2018 repository this model is ``growth.py``.
+Within the hackathon2018 repository this model is ``growth.py``.
 The model takes command line arguments defining the path to an input file and an output file.
 The model then reads photosynthesis rates from